Early-Exit Graph Neural Networks

-In the main paper, we provide an example of the graph exit distribution in the test set from \texttt{Pascal-VOC}.
-Then we show these comparisons for \texttt{Tolokers}, \texttt{Amazon Ratings}, \texttt{Minesweeper}, \texttt{Roman Empire}, and \texttt{Questions}.
-We want to highlight 2 main aspects.
-1) In most cases, nodes tend to exit before and after the fixed-depth selected in the vanilla SAS-GNN.
-2) These distributions may differ from split to split.
-Since each node may require a different processing time, also each split will have different distributions as well.\\ We report the \texttt{Pascal-VOC} graphs exit distribution in Figure \ref{fig:pascal_exit}.
-In Table \ref{tab:node_distributions}, we compare the fixed depth chosen in our SAS-GNN experiments with the discrete node distributions statistics, such as the minimum, maximum, and median exit point.
-We average these from each test split and report the mean and standard deviation.
-For EEGNN, we chose a fixed budget of 20 layers, which we see from our experiments was enough w.r.t. the median of the distribution.
-From Table \ref{tab:node_distributions}, we have both cases where the median of the distributions is higher than the fixed depth, such as \texttt{Amazon Ratings} (see Figure \ref{fig:amazon_node_distributions}), but also cases where the nodes tend to exit even before the fixed number of layers such as in \texttt{Roman Empire} and \texttt{Questions}, see Figures \ref{fig:roman_empire_node_distributions}, and \ref{fig:questions_node_distributions}.
-As shown in Figure \ref{fig:node_distributions} for \texttt{Tolokers}, many nodes exit before $l=10$, while others continue beyond this threshold.
-In contrast, SAS-GNN enforces a fixed $L=10$, constraining the model to a predetermined behavior.
-In Appendix \ref{sec:node_distributions}, we further detail node exit distributions across datasets, showing varied exit patterns.
-The standard deviations in the table instead imply that these distributions vary across different test splits.
-In fact, according to our framework we expect all the nodes to behave differently, so also across the splits we expect different distributions.
+In the main paper, we presented an example of graph exit distributions on the test set of \texttt{Peptides-Func} and \texttt{Peptides-struct}.
+Here, we extend this analysis to \texttt{Tolokers}, \texttt{Amazon Ratings}, \texttt{Minesweeper}, \texttt{Roman Empire}, and \texttt{Questions}.
+In Table~\ref{tab:node_distributions}, we compare the fixed depth chosen in SAS-GNN with discrete statistics of the learned exit distributions (minimum, maximum, median), averaged across splits.
+For EEGNN, we set a budget of $L=20$ layers, which we found sufficient with respect to the median of most distributions.
+Interestingly, there are datasets where the median exit depth exceeds the fixed baseline (e.g., \texttt{Amazon Ratings}, see Figure~\ref{fig:amazon_node_distributions}), as well as cases where nodes tend to exit much earlier than the fixed number of layers (e.g., \texttt{Roman Empire} and \texttt{Questions}, see Figures~\ref{fig:roman_empire_node_distributions} and \ref{fig:questions_node_distributions}).
+For \texttt{Tolokers}, Figure~\ref{fig:node_distributions} shows a clear contrast: many nodes exit before $l=10$, while others go significantly deeper, whereas SAS-GNN enforces a rigid $L=10$, constraining the model to a fixed behavior.
+Figure~\ref{fig:pascal_exit} illustrates the case of \texttt{Pascal-VOC}.
+These results also highlight variability across splits.